How to Get Over Someone You Loved Deeply and Move On

 Lastly, block or unfriend him or her on your social media networks.
 Don’t allow yourself the temptation to look at their profile and see what they’re up to, and don’t post things on social media with the intent of making your ex jealous.
 Simply block them so there is no contact.

 10. Engage in physical exercise and outdoor activities.

-Some experts say that one of the best ways to move on is to keep yourself busy with other things.
+Some experts say that one of the best ways to move on and get over breaking up with someone you love is to keep yourself busy with other things.
 They suggest engaging in exercise or other similar activities because exercise releases hormones that make you feel happy.
 Exercise also has a lot of other health benefits that will make you feel better overall, and you could even obtain a hot revenge body as a result.

 Try doing some boxing to get some aggression out, or take a HIIT exercise class to keep your mind busy.
 You can also do some yoga to help reconnect with yourself and find your center again.